JreedVio/Capstone/README.md

 The executable file is located in Build\ComponentFramework.exe<br />
 To test multiplayer, the game needs to be played in 2 instances on the same device.
 Use ip 127.0.0.1 to connect locally.<br /><br />

-# How to Find Code File File
+# How to Find Code Files
 All code files and assets are located in the ComponentFramework folder.<br /><br />

 # How to Run Code in Visual Studio